Earthquakes on January 30, 2026

 2026-01-30 2026-01-30 20:57:42 UTC | 2.4md | 9 km NW of The Geysers, CA 38.821°, -122.840° | 2.3 km | - | - | - | Auto | USGS → |

-The USGS recorded this magnitude 2.4 earthquake 9 km NW of The Geysers, CA at 20:57 UTC on January 30, 2026.
+Reports of a magnitude 2.4 earthquake 9 km NW of The Geysers, CA came in on January 30, 2026 at 20:57 UTC.
 In the 72 hours after this event, the USGS recorded 5 smaller earthquakes within 20 km, consistent with an ongoing aftershock sequence rooted here.
 At a depth of just 2.3 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 38.821°N, -122.840°E. The automatic solution is preliminary and may be refined as additional station data arrives.
+The epicenter is at 38.821°, -122.840°.
+The automatic solution is preliminary and may be refined as additional station data arrives.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data. | ||||||||

 2026-01-30 2026-01-30 20:47:54 UTC | 4.9mb | 48 km W of Gunungsitoli, Indonesia 1.373°, 97.188° | 39.6 km | - | - | - | ✓ Reviewed | USGS → |